Benjamin Gilman: Tenure

 Congressman Gilman helped gain passage of the International Academic Opportunity Act of 2000, establishing exchange programs for American students to study abroad.
 Named after Gilman is the Benjamin A. Gilman International Scholarship, a program for Pell Grant eligible American college students to study or intern abroad administered by the United States Department of State.

 Congressman Gilman retired from Congress in 2003 after New York's 20th congressional district, which he had represented, was broken up and dispersed among the 17th, 18th, 19th and 22nd Congressional Districts in the redistricting that followed the 2000 census and reapportionment.
 At the time of his retirement, Gilman was the oldest sitting representative in the U.S. House (in all of Congress, only Senators Strom Thurmond and Robert Byrd were older).
-He was the senior Republican representing New York, and the second-most senior Member from New York overall behind only Charles B. Rangel.
+He was the senior Republican representing New York, and the second-most senior Member from New York overall, behind only Charles B. Rangel.
 In 2003, following his retirement from Congress, the Dalai Lama bestowed upon Congressman Gilman the International Campaign for Tibet's Light of Truth Award.

 On March 28, 2008, Gilman participated in the ribbon cutting ceremony for the Gilman Center for International Education in his hometown of Middletown, New York, on the campus of SUNY Orange, also known as Orange County Community College.
 This modern new facility for international studies is expected to attract students from throughout the world, and houses Gilman's public papers from throughout his 36 years in elective office.
 Various photographs and memorabilia from throughout his career are on display.

 On Jun 14, 2011, Gilman was awarded the Top Honor Prize, and recognized by the World Peace Prize Awarding Council for being a lifelong champion of human rights: fighting world hunger, narcotic abuse and trafficking.

 Personal life

-Gilman was married three times: to the former Jane Prizant (1927–2000), a lawyer and daughter of a well-known actor of the Yiddish theater (Hyman Prizant), to Rita Kelhofer, and to Georgia Tingus.
-His children (from the first marriage) were Jonathan Gilman, Susan Gilman-Harts, Harrison Gilman, David Gilman (deceased) and Ellen Gilman (deceased).
-Subsequent to his retirement, he continued to live in Middletown, his home in the Hudson Valley district that he represented.
+Gilman was married three times: to the former Jane Prizant (1927–2000), a lawyer and daughter of a well-known actor of the Yiddish theater, Hyman Prizant, to Rita Kelhofer, and to Georgia Tingus.
+His children from the first marriage were Jonathan Gilman, Susan Gilman-Harts, Harrison Gilman, David Gilman (deceased) and Ellen Gilman (deceased).
+After his retirement, he continued to live in Middletown, his home in the Hudson Valley district that he represented.

+Gilman was a 33 Degree Scottish Rite Freemason.
+A local Scottish Rite organization in Middletown, New York, the Benjamin Gilman Lodge of Perfection, is named in his honor and memory.

 Death

 Gilman died on December 17, 2016, at the Castle Point Veteran's Hospital in Fishkill (town), New York from surgical complications, eleven days after his 94th birthday.
-He was survived by his third wife, Georgia, by three of his five children: sons Jonathan and Harrison, and daughter Susan.
-He is also survived by a stepdaughter, Nicole Pappas, and a stepson, Peter Tingus.
-He was survived by eleven grandchildren.
-A daughter, Ellen, and a son, David, both predeceased him.
+He was married three times and had five children.